pfenninglab/cnn_pipeline/README.md

 **Input:** `length`, the desired standardized length.
 1. Duplicate intervals are removed.
-2. Each interval is replaced with another interval that has the same center point, but is `length` bases long.
+2. Each interval is replaced with another interval that has the same summit center, but is `length` bases long.

 Usage:
 ```